xeron56/dart_programming/read.rst

 now make table of all Constructors, Properties, Methods of  LinkedHashMap about what they do

-generate a real life problem and solve it using LinkedHashMap
+generate a real life problem that can be solved  using LinkedHashMap